Insomnia and Sleep Apnea: How to Manage Difficult Sleep Conditions

 Sleep disorders can present major obstacles to a healthy and productive life.
 There are some natural solutions, though.
 Positive, long-term ways to mitigate the effects of many sleep disorders include maintaining a healthy body weight, staying away from smoking, and keeping alcohol intake to a minimum.
 In other words, focusing on healthy lifestyle choices.

 If your sleep or grogginess problems persist, it’s probably time to talk to your doctor.
 They may recommend a specialist or a sleep test.

 As a result of the disorder, your physician may prescribe a CPAP mask.
 CPAP, which stands for continuous positive airway pressure, is a device which fits over your nose and mouth.
 It injects small amounts of air overnight to ensure that no obstructions or interruptions disrupt your sleep.
 It may feel a little strange at first, but this is a very effective long-term solution for sleep apnea patients.

 Positive, long-term ways to mitigate the effects of many sleep disorders include maintaining a healthy body weight, staying away from smoking, and keeping alcohol intake to a minimum.
 In other words, focusing on healthy lifestyle choices.

 That being said, a CPAP machine/mask isn’t the only option.
 There are also dental devices that put your jaw and tongue in the right position throughout the night.
 Another option is permanent corrective upper airway surgery.
 Given the number of options available, your doctor will likely offer up a range of solutions to help tackle your sleep apnea.

-Getting good sleep isn't always easy.
+Getting good sleep isn't always easy, but SLEEP365® will certainly try to help.
 Having the right sleeping surface can be a great start, but it might not be enough for some people.
 If you’re regularly experiencing disrupted nights thanks to one of these common sleep disorders, get the help you need to get your sleep — and your life — back on track.